EMA issues warning over Johnson & Johnson vaccine, stops short of ruling against use | DW | 20.04.2021

 Last week, J&J halted its European rollout after the US Food and Drug Administration (USFDA) recommended a pause to administering the shot while rare blood clot cases are investigated.

-US health officials identified eight instances of the unusual blood clotting disorders among nearly 7 million people who were immunized with the one-dose vaccine across the country.
+US health officials identified a very small number of unusual blood clotting disorders among nearly 7 million people who were immunized with the one-dose vaccine across the country.

 US decision expected on Friday